ichthyop/ichthyop/doc/ichconf/xml.rst

     <parameter type="serial">
     </parameter>

-Several values can be provided for ``serial`` parameters as follows:
+Different values are provided by replicating the ``value`` parameter as follows:

 .. code:: HTML